Source: Library of Congress, Bookies taking bets at horse races. Warrenton, Virginia

 Off-Track Betting terminals would generate $30 million and advanced deposit wagering would generate $5 million.
 Historical horse race terminals, in a facility operating 24 hours/day and 7 days/week at Colonial Downs and in Off-Track Betting parlors, could generate $160 million in total revenue.
 That included $26 million in annual tax revenue, plus $18 million for the horse industry.
 The $18 million would be distributed according to a formula in state law among the Virginia Breeders Fund, Virginia-Maryland Regional College of Veterinary Medicine, Virginia Horse Center Foundation, Virginia Horse Industry Board, and Virginia Thoroughbred Association " to sustain and promote the growth of a native industry."

-The 2018 General Assembly smoothed the path for re-opening Colonial Downs, but the Pamunkey tribe may emerge as a major comptitor.
+"Skills-based" machines in bars may divert a few gamblers away from a trip to Colonial Downs, and the Pamunkey tribe could emerge as a major competitor.
 In April, 2018, the Pamunkey revealed that an Illinois-based video gaming company had purchased 610 acres on I-64, ten miles west of Colonial Downs at the Route 205 interchange.
-It could be developed into a $700 million casino and resort, employing as many as 4,000 people.73
+It could be developed into a $700 million casino and resort, employing as many as 4,000 people.75

 Federal recognition of the Pamunkey tribe in 2015, through the administrative process of the Bureau of Indian Affairs, created the potential for the tribe to develop gaming operations.
 The Indian Gaming Regulatory Act defines the procedures required for creating a compact with the state, which would be required to offer games of chance (such as slot machines) in addition to games of skill (such as betting on a historical horse race).
 The potential economic benefits for New Kent County and the state altered expectations that Virginia would never authorize casino gambling.